Pedal kayaking is fun! It can be exciting or adventurous, and it can even be relaxing depending on what the buyer is looking for.

 Native Watercraft was the second company to break into pedal kayaks.
-After Hobie's mirage success, Native Watercraft craft introduced their propeller drive system which was faster and easier to use.
-They aimed at making high performance kayaks that you would still enjoy as you use them.
+After Hobie’s mirage success, Native Watercraft craft introduced its propeller drive system which was faster and easier to use.
+They aimed at making high-performance kayaks that you would still enjoy as you use them.
 The Native Watercraft Slayer Propel 10 is one of the products of this innovation.

 - Unlike Hobie’s push pedal system; this kayak has the rotational pedal system.
 You pedal like in a bicycle, and the propeller under the kayak rotates.
 This pedal system has its perks.
 It is fast, less stiff, and easy to move in reverse.
 When you stop pedaling, it will keep the kayak in motion for some distance before stopping.
 In the mirage drive, when you stop pedaling, the kayak stops instantly.
 This pedal system also exhibits higher maneuverability compared to other pedal drive systems.
 To move in reverse, you just pedal in the opposite direction.
 This makes it ideal for beginners and experienced anglers alike.